mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - Perhaps interview data?
 Te and Su?
 -

-Another opportunity involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

-The incorporation and design of game assets is taken as work on GDP for the purpose of this model.
-The core GDP involving game assets already exist in the starting template.
-- Objects as a reward incentivising player explortion
-- Objects as a hazard penalising player progress

-The starting three assets, player, hazard and reward guide  the choice of game possible themes

 Example
 Ne - comments on choice of rocket at a reward.

 Graphics in particular seemed to be driven by home cultures.

-One example is that of Sh and th using a g background graphics in 2019-03-18-th_sh -
+Example:  Sh and th  background graphics in 2019-03-18-th_sh

-The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game [erikssonUsingGameplayDesign2019;]
 - cultivativing a sense of ownership
 - playing around the graphic - covering it over and revealing it
 - participant self-expression and a conversational prompt to other during sharing of the game

 This is supported by other research on digital making and motivation.
 CITATION HERE? - or in cultural discussion?